 Staying active in your kids’ lives will not only look good to the court, but it will also strengthen your relationship with your children.

-14. Document Everything.
+When you’re fighting for custody, you need to document everything much more than you would if you were going through an amicable divorce.
 If you want a judge to believe what you say, you need to be able to prove your allegations in court.
 Since no one’s memory is perfect, that means that you are going to have to keep a record of what you do.

 Document when and why you switch parenting time with your ex.
 Keep track of who has the kids on what holiday.
 Get a calendar.
 Write down everything you do with your kids.
 Write down everything you spend on your kids.